scperkins/EJEHardenberg.github.io/public/tech-blog/implementing-subresource-integrity-sri.md

 You **absolutely** need to include it, otherwise the asset will not load.
 And depending on your browser version, you might not get a clear [message about it in the error console].
 But the main thing you need to remember is to add the crossorigin attribute.
+And of course, add CORS headers to whatever is serving the assets, most CDN do already.

 The other thing to note is that your integrity value doesn't actually ensure anything unless it's in a secure context, i.e. if the asset is